Concrete Staining in Sioux Falls

 - Patios and walkways

-What is the Difference Between Water-based and Acid-Based Stains?
+What is the Difference Between Water-Based and Acid-Based Stains?

 Outdoor Versus Indoor Stained Concrete

 Indoor staining has to take into consideration the type of stain used and how well the area is ventilated.
 For a bolder design statement, water-based stains offer a better variety of colors.
-It can also be mixed to create custom colors.
+They can also be mixed to create custom colors.

 Concrete sealing can be done on most types of concrete.
 If the concrete is older and has a sealer on it, it is recommended the sealer be removed prior to being stained.
 For floors that are waxed, a floor wax remover must be used.
-At All Around Surfaces, we sand the floor which will not only remove the sealant or wax, it will also remove paints and glues.
+At All Around Surfaces, we sand the floor for for you, which will not only remove the sealant or wax, it will also remove paints and glues.

 Once the concrete is completely dry, if the concrete is old, we will choose a small area to apply the stain to see how it will look.
 By doing this, we can be sure the floor has been appropriately cleaned and stripped, we can make sure the stain is reacting properly and the color is what was chosen.